buoncubi/arch_skeleton/README.md

 rostopic echo /sensor/speech
 ```
 With `rosparam` you might also set the `test/random_sense/active` and
-`test/random_sense/gesture_time` parameters to see how messages are differently published.
+`test/random_sense/gesture_time` parameters (detailed below) to see how messages are differently
+published.

 ### The `robot-state` Node and Its Messages